 Waltham Forest Council was awarded £27million by Transport for London for the Mini Holland Programme.
 The programme will transform the borough, making it more cycle friendly, and encourage more people to take up cycling and walking.

+Since the initial consultation there has been over 130,000 contributions.
 Amy Priestley from the Waltham Forest Mini Holland team talks about her experience with the programme, and the benefits of using Commonplace to engage local people.

 Developer, Thornsett, together with the Purley Baptist Church presented plans that complied with planning guidelines but met stiff initial local opposition.